College Shopping: Online Shopping Trends On College Campuses

 The Need for Secure Tracking of Packages

 Also highlighted in the joint research between Parcel Pending by Quadient and Spaces4Learning was the need for accurate package tracking.
+As a number of college students are either international students or out of state residents, having a way to track packages is essential.
 As shown below, 23% of higher education respondents noted it as one of the key challenges facing the mailroom last fall.

 Parcel Pending’s by Quadient’s smart locker system integrates effortlessly with its own Web Tracking System (WTS) or other existing university asset tracking software, providing complete visibility to where packages or other deliveries are at all times without requiring students and staff to register for another service.

 This means universities do not need to create a new communication process for students, staff, and faculty who wish to use the lockers.
 Instead, there is one simple delivery process for all deliveries, regardless of department.
 That also means that the mail center, library, campus store, or campus IT, can each use the software to access chain-of-custody for any deliveries made using the lockers.

 Smart Lockers to Help Financial Challenges on Campus

 COVID’s hit to the colleges’ bottom line is significant.
-A report from the NAFSA: Association of International Educators estimates that institutions will lose at least $3 billion due to international student enrollment declines in fall 2020, plus the NCAA announced that Division I schools may lose to $375 million due to cancellations of various athletics tournaments6,7.
-That means any improvements that could save time and money while providing a premium student life experience are under consideration.
+A report from the NAFSA: Association of International Educators estimates that institutions will lose at least $3 billion due to the decline in international students enrollment in fall 2020, plus the NCAA announced that Division I schools may lose to $375 million due to cancellations of various athletics tournaments6,7.
+That means any improvements that could save time and money while providing a premium college life experience are under consideration.

 Recent research suggests that switching to intelligent university lockers can boost staff productivity by a whopping 30%!
 Pair that with Parcel Pending by Quadient’s flexible technology and implementing lockers becomes quick, easy, and cost-effective for universities, as funds can be pooled from various departments to reduce overall investment cost.